ScalablePixelStreaming/Demo/README.md

 1. Launch the Unreal Editor.
 2. Clone this repo `git clone https://github.com/ScalablePixelStreaming/Demo.git`.
 3. Open the VehicleTouch50.uproject file in the editor.
-The project is already set up with Pixel Streaming plugin enabled.
+The project is already set up with the Pixel Streaming plugin enabled.
+4. If your target platform is Linux, the project is ready for packaging out of the box.
+Follow the steps in the [official UE documentation](https://dev.epicgames.com/documentation/en-us/unreal-engine/packaging-unreal-engine-projects?application_version=5.3) to package the project.
-4. Package the project for Linux, or Windows if your chosen cloud platform supports Windows containers.
-Refer to our documentation for more information on this step, especially since packaging for Windows requires additional preparation steps.
+5. If your target is Windows and your chosen cloud platform supports Windows containers, refer to [our documentation](link) for detailed information on preparing your Windows UE project, as there are additional mandatory steps.
-5. Once your project is packaged for target platform, you are ready to deploy it to your SPS formation.
+6. Once your project is packaged for your target platform, you are ready to deploy it to your SPS formation.
-6. If your cloud platform supports creating versions from a compressed UE project, create a `.zip` archive and upload it directly via the CLI tool or dashboard.
-Read more about this step here.
+7. If your cloud platform supports creating versions from a compressed UE project, create a `.zip` archive and [upload it directly via the CLI tool or dashboard](link).
+8. If your cloud platform doesn't support creating versions from a compressed UE project, use our Image Builder Tool to [create a container image suitable for deploying on SPS](link).
+9. [Create a version](link) using the newly created container tag.
 Your application should now be ready to stream.
-7. If your cloud platform doesn't support creating versions from a compressed UE project, use our Image Builder Tool to create a container image suitable for deploying on SPS.
-Read more about this step here.
-8. Create a version using the newly created container tag.
-Read more about this step here.
-Your application should now be ready to stream.

-Refer to our documentation for a more detailed look into Scalabel Streaming entities hierarchy and step-by-step deployment guides.
+Refer to our documentation for a more detailed look into Scalable Streaming entities hierarchy and step-by-step deployment guides.

 ## Legal